 Make-up test.
-If you will require a make-up due to illness, email the instructor prior to missing the test.
+If you will require a make-up due to illness, email me prior to missing the test.
 You must also declare your absence on ACORN.
 You will need to provide appropriate supporting documentation for make-ups necessary due to other approved reasons: 1) personal or family crisis, or 2) accessibility-related issues.
 For documentation for a personal or family crisis, have your college registrar email me directly (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
 For documentation for accessibility-related issues, please visit http://studentlife.utoronto.ca/accessibility.
 If you require a make-up for an approved reason, you must inform me as soon as possible and this timeframe should correspond to the timeframe indicated on your supporting documentation, otherwise the make-up may not be granted.

 Late assignments.
-All students get three "late tokens", which are good for an additional 48 hours to submit an assignment before any late penalties apply.
-You may use your late tokens as you see fit.
-Email me to let me know you are using one of your late tokens and for which assignment.
-You do not need to tell me why you need to use a token.
-E.g. if you are sick, that's OK, just let me know you are using one of your late tokens.
-If you are out of late tokens and need to submit an assignment late, that's ok too.
+All students may submit assignments up to one week (7 days, including weekends) late without penalty.
+You do not need to email me to tell me that you will be submitting your assignment within the one-week grace period or why you need to do this.
+E.g. if you are sick, that's OK, just submit the assignment when you are able.
+If it's within the grace week, there will be no penalties.
+If you submit an assignment later than the one-week grace period, that's ok too.
 In that case, I hope you will take responsibility for yourself by gracefully accepting the late penalty and trying again next time.
-The late penalty is 5% of the grade for each 24-hour period that the assignment is late.
+The late penalty is 5% of the grade for each 24-hour period that the assignment is late, beyond the one-week grace period.
 If the assignment is submitted 1 week (7 days, including weekends) late, the grade will be reduced by 35%.
 Assignments submitted more than 1 week (7 days, including weekends) late will not be graded and given a 0.
+Do not consider the one-week grace period as a new due date.
+The due dates are as listed and the grace period is a grace period, meant to offer universal flexibility.